Last Updated on 31/08/2025

 a.
 Blog Posts, Articles, and Thought Leadership Pieces

-Also, they are an excellent approach to improving SEO since they enable businesses to target certain keywords and phrases that will help them rank better in search engine results.
-Given that 61% of online buyers base their purchasing decisions on blog posts, it is acceptable to assume that this form of content is an important source of content marketing sales.
+Given that 61% of online buyers base their purchasing decisions on blog posts, it is reasonable to assume that this form of content is a significant source of sales for content marketing.

 b.
 E-books